cloudify-cosmo/cloudify-ansible-plugin/README.md

  - Uploads an Ansible Playbook to the manager (provided in the cwd during blueprint upload, or in a URL)
  - Runs an Ansible Playbook

+For a pre-configured blueprint and inputs file go to tests/blueprints.

 Operations in the tasks module and their inputs: run_playbook
  inputs: